flaf/miscellaneous/puppet/modules/ceph/README.md

 # The class `ceph`

-This class is just a wrapper which declare only one `define` resource `ceph::node`
+This class is just a wrapper which declares only one resource `ceph::node`

 ## Usage